Vaishnavi-M-Patil/Terraform/README.md

 Provisioners in Terraform are used to execute scripts or commands on a local machine or a remote resource (like an EC2 instance) after it is created or destroyed.

 ### Types of provisioners:
-**- file:** Copies files or directories to the remote machine.
+- **file:** Copies files or directories to the remote machine.

-**- local-exec:** Runs a command on the machine where Terraform is run.
+- **local-exec:** Runs a command on the machine where Terraform is run.

-**- remote-exec:** Runs a command on the remote resource via SSH or WinRM.
+- **remote-exec:** Runs a command on the remote resource via SSH or WinRM.

 ## Terraform import:
 **terraform import** — (Bringing Existing Infrastructure into Terraform)